kubermatic/kubermatic/hack/ci/README.md

 This script should be sourced, not called, so callers get the variables it sets.

-## sync-apiclient.sh

-This script is run as a postsubmit to copy the generated API client into the github.com/kubermatic/go-kubermatic repository.

 ## test-github-release.sh

 This script is used for an optional presubmit to test changes to